bragewizard/master/paper/thesis.typ

 === Network

-inhibitory connections
-Adress event representaion (AER)
+// Adress event representaion (AER)
+// critical brain theory
+// inhibitory connections (maybe more relevant in the neuron section)
+// Binary weights (also maybe more relevant in the neuron section)
-Binary weights, only check if there is and outgoing/incomming spike or not critical brain theory
+// only check if there is and outgoing/incomming spike or not
-Prove that the network satisties the universal approximation theorem

 However, this abstraction, while powerful, significantly simplifies the underlying neurobiology.
 Decades of rigorous neuroscience research reveal that brain function emerges from complex